Rome Transportation

 • Bring an eye patch for sleeping.

-Leonardo Airport Express train takes 32 minutes to reach Termini Station in the centre of Rome.
+The Leonardo Airport Express train takes 32 minutes to reach Termini Station in the center of Rome.
 The passenger terminal directions to the airport train are well signposted.

 Depending on your terminal, it’s a 5-10-minute walk, and trains run every 15 minutes.
 It is the fastest and most comfortable transfer to Central Rome.

-Don’t take the Leonardo Airport Express to central Rome, if you have many large pieces of luggage.
-Instead, pay Euros to take a taxi or shuttle from the airport to central Rome.
-Another large luggage-high comfort option is to hire a private car at 4-5 times the cost of Leonardo Express Train.
+Don’t take the Leonardo Airport Express to central Rome if you have many large pieces of luggage.
+Pay Euros to take a taxi or shuttle from the airport to central Rome.
+Another large luggage-high comfort option is to hire a private car at 4-5 times the cost of the Leonardo Express Train.

 Train Station